jordiqui/revolution/README.md

 software package), or using it as the starting point for a software project of your own.

-The only real limitation is that whenever you distribute Revolution 2.90 241025 in some way, you MUST always include the license and the full source code (or a pointer to where the source code can be found) to generate the exact binary you are distributing.
+The only real limitation is that whenever you distribute revolution-dv1-011125 in some way, you MUST always include the license and the full source code (or a pointer to where the source code can be found) to generate the exact binary you are distributing.
 If you make any changes to the source code, these changes must